oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-04-extensions.md

 * An extension MUST satisfy the Conformance Target "CSAF Extension".
 * The schema specifying the content and properties of the CSAF Extension MUST satisfy the Conformance Target "CSAF Extension Schema".
 * For official and registered extensions a CSAF Extension Package MUST be provided.
+* CSAF Extensions SHOULD NOT provide CSAF Extension Overlay Tests for tests in the preset extension.

 ### Classes